radulle/ngx-deploy-npm/README.md

 A named build target, as specified in the `configurations` section of `angular.json`.
 Each named target is accompanied by a configuration of option defaults for that target.
 Same as `ng build --configuration=XXX`.
+This command has no effect if the option `--no-build` option is active.

+#### --no-build
+- **optional**
+- Default: `false` (string)
+- Example:
+  - `ng deploy` – Angular project is build in production mode before the deployment
+  - `ng deploy --no-build` – Angular project is NOT build

+Skip build process during deployment.
+This can be used when you are sure that you haven't changed anything and want to deploy with the latest artifact.
+This command causes the `--configuration` setting to have no effect.

+> **This is a proposal from [RFC #1](https://github.com/angular-schule/ngx-deploy-starter/issues/1).**

 #### --package-version